chromice/ae/README.md

 If the request has `X-Requested-With` header  set to `XMLHTTPRequest` (colloquially referred to as AJAX), instead of appending the log to the body of the response, æ will encode it into base64 and send it back via `X-ae-log` header.

 æ comes with a small HTML application called **Inspector**.
 It allows you to browse all logs generated for the current page, including iFrames or AJAX requests.
-Just make sure that */inspector* directory is located in the web root and the log library will inject the inspector button into the page, if there are any message logged.
+Just make sure that */inspector* directory is located in the web root and log library will inject the inspector button into the page, if there are any message logged.
 Pressing that button will open a new window, containing all messages:

 ![](inspector/example.png)